tyjhart/flowanalyzer/README.md

 Note: This feature is in beta, and the list of OUI's to be built is quite extensive.

+# **Requirements**

+At least one Ubuntu Server installation with the following **minimum** hardware specs:

+- 4GB RAM
+- 2 CPU Cores
+- 90GB HDD space

+Additional Elasticsearch nodes will greatly increase performance and reliability in case of node failure.

 # **Access**

 Access to Kibana is proxied through the Squid service.
 Putting Squid in front of Kibana allows us to restrict access to the